No released testimonies

 The public care standard is maintained in Governance and Care.
 Archivists are expected to know it before recording vulnerable testimony.

-The Archive is sustained by Archivists — members who have recorded at least one Transition Testimony from another person and submitted it under the protocol.
+The Archive is intended to be sustained by Archivists — people who have recorded at least one real Transition Testimony from another person and submitted it under the protocol.
 The role is named after its act because the act is the role.

 If you are someone whose life has been changed by the AI transition and you would like your account preserved, write to the institution.
 The Archive does not solicit testimony; it does not pay for testimony; it does not promise publication.
 What it offers is the recording, the protocol, the archive, and the company of the people who will record after you.